 If you lock into that lower interest rate and refinance for another 30-year mortgage, you’re adding time to the loan term.
 This might not be a big deal if you’ve only been paying off your mortgage for a couple of years.
 On the other hand, you may end up paying more interest over time, even with the lower rate, if you’re already several years into your current term.

-Get your lender to crunch some comparisons for you, or do it yourself using a refinancing mortgage calculator.
+Get your lender to crunch some comparisons for you, or do it yourself using a refinance calculator.
 That way you know for sure whether you’re really saving money or not.

 Another time to look into refinancing your mortgage is if you’re paying private mortgage insurance and have reached 20% equity in your home’s value.
 At that point, you may be able to refinance and drop that PMI contingency.